 HOW MANY CHILDREN DOES THE ROP SUPPORT?

-- The ROP currently houses 90 boys at our Imizi Children’s Center and 20 girls at our Imizi Girls Home.
+- ROP currently houses 90 boys at our Imizi Children’s Center and 20 girls at our Imizi Girls Home.
 These children aged between 6 and 16 years old.
 For these children we provide complete care (including housing, clothing, food, education [primary, secondary, vocational] healthcare, counseling, leisure activities, and 24-hour supervision.)

-- In addition to these 72 children, we also provide free education for an additional 50 boys and 70 girls from our local community.
-These boys and girls come from very poor and vulnerable families that cannot afford to send their childen to other schools.
+- In addition to these resident children, we also provide free education for an additional 70 boys and 60 girls from our local community.
+These boys and girls come from very poor and vulnerable families that cannot afford to send their children to public schools.

-- We also support around 50 former residents of the ROP Center who have been successfully reintegrated back into their families.
+- We also support around 50 former residents of Imizi who have been successfully reintegrated back into their families.
 ROP covers their tuition, school supplies, transport to and from school and medical insurance.
 This is to ensure that they complete their education so they can find jobs to take care of themselves and help their families.

 Most of our children are found by our social workers, who go to the streets looking for vulnerable young people when we have space in our center.
 Our social workers then verify their stories with the local authorities to make sure they are genuine.
-If they are, and if they child wants to join us, they come and live at the ROP.
+If they are, and if they child wants to join us, they join our Imizi Children’s Center.